Free Crochet Baby Bonnet Pattern

 Straps

-for the strap, sl st in the 2nd ch from hook and in each ch st up the strap, break yarn.
+Sl st in the 2nd ch from hook and in each ch across

-Join yarn to the other side of the bonnet to make the other strap.
+Join yarn to the opposite side of the bonnet and repeat for the second strap.

 Finishing